vaibhavk97/AmAlert/README.md

 fail_delay : The time for pausing in between sending the requests (low value might lead to ip ban). workers : Determines the  number of parallel requests to send at once.
 ```
-you can get the slack token for your workspace from here : https://goo.gl/duqpz5.
+You can get the slack token for your workspace from here : https://goo.gl/duqpz5.
+Set the price field as a empty string if you want in stock notification.
 The details for products are also held in json format in the `data.json` file.
 The fields are as follows
 ```
 check_prime : Whether to check for prime seller or not {true/false}. alert_price : the threshold price to send alert. single_alert : Whether to send a single alert or multiple alerts when the condition is met.
 ```
 The key represents the asin of the product which can be found in the product info on the amazon page.
 A sample product has been added to the file.

 ## TODO
 ```
 Add proxy support
 Add dynamic updation and changes in the data files via slack.